crispinprojects/talkcalendar/README.md

 In summary testing shows that the GTK 4.8 version of Talk Calendar runs on both X11 and Wayland desktops without any known issues.
 With this Talk Calendar version there is no css styling.
 It is just raw GTK4 code (see above).

-<sup>1</sup>Wayland is a protocol that specifies the communication between a display server and its clients.
-It is intended to be a replacement for the X11 window system protocol.
-A Wayland server is called a "compositor".
-Applications (e.g. Talk Calendar) are Wayland clients.
-[Weston](https://gitlab.freedesktop.org/wayland/weston) is the reference implementation of a lightweight and functional Wayland compositor.
-Window decorations are done on the client or window side by a widget toolkit (or natively) and are called client side decorations.
-Wayland compositors which were written from scratch like Weston or Sway are unlikely to run as a X11 window manager.
-However, Wayland compositors which were originally X11 window managers (e.g. Kwin, Mutter) can use both X11 and Wayland.

 ### Notifications

+Startup day event notifications have now been implemented using [libnotify](https://gitlab.gnome.org/GNOME/libnotify).
+This library is an implementation of the [Desktop Notifications Specification](https://specifications.freedesktop.org/notification-spec/notification-spec-latest.html) which provides support for GTK and Qt applications and is ***desktop independent***.

-Work in progress.
-I have developed a small GTK4 notification tester app which can be found [here](https://github.com/crispinprojects/notification-tester).
-In summary, test code using libnotify works on both Debian GNOME (Wayland) and Debian Budgie(X11).
-However, test code using GNotification works on Debian Budgie (X11) but not on Debian GNOME (Wayland).
-Testing note and screenshots for Debian GNOME (Wayland) and Debian Budgie (X11) can be found on the notification tester github [page](https://github.com/crispinprojects/notification-tester).
-Using [libnotify](https://gitlab.gnome.org/GNOME/libnotify) seems to the the best way forward for incorporating notifications across different desktops.
-It is an implementation of the [Desktop Notifications Specification](https://specifications.freedesktop.org/notification-spec/notification-spec-latest.html) which provides support for GTK and Qt applications and is ***desktop independent***.
+I have developed a small GTK4 notification tester app which can be found [here](https://github.com/crispinprojects/notification-tester) with screenshots and notes for Debian GNOME (Wayland) and Debian Budgie (X11) testing.
+I found that GNotification code works on Debian Budgie (X11) but not on Debian GNOME (Wayland).
+Consequently, I am currently using libnotify for implementing notifications in Talk Calendar.

 ## Versioning

 [SemVer](http://semver.org/) is used for versioning.
 The version number has the form 0.0.0 representing major, minor and bug fix changes.

-Please note that this version of Talk Calendar supercedes my previous and older Talk Calendar programs which have been forked.
+Please note that this version of Talk Calendar (Talk Calendar GTK4 Diphone) supercedes my previous and older Talk Calendar programs which have been forked.
 The code base has been completely re-written and so is not compatible with earlier versions.
 The new Talk Calendar application uses an Sqlite3 database for storing events rather than a csv file and is maintained with bug fixes while other projects are not.

 ## Author